kestra-io/docs/content/blogs/2024-04-20-top-10-cool-features-I-love-about-kestra.md

 Kestra comes with a rich set of plugins.
 It has plugins for every popular system out in the market.
 Not just that, every plugin is also equipped with various actions, called as tasks, that it can perform.
 For example, if we talk about file systems like S3, Kestra not only provides tasks for uploading and downloading objects from S3, but also provides tasks that take care of smaller nitty-gritties like creating and deleting bucket, and listing the contents of bucket.
 This makes Kestra more powerful and dependable for all our needs.

-While Kestra provides all the features that any orchestration tool in the market has like scheduling jobs/flows, showing the workflow execution in Gantt and graph formats, it has much more to offer.
+While Kestra provides all the features that any orchestration tool in the market has, like scheduling jobs/flows and showing workflow execution in Gantt and graph formats, it has much more to offer.
 Kestra strikes a perfect balance between the tooling functionalities and the operational reality.
-Kestra has many cool features that are unique and aligns with the operational needs of any data engineer.
-Here are the top 10 cool features that are my personal favourite, and makes me fall in love with the tool:
+Kestra has many cool features that are unique and align with the operational needs of any data engineer.
+Here are the top 10 features that are my personal favorite and make me fall in love with the tool:

 ## 10. Output Preview